• HOME

 • GET INVOLVED

-We will co-create a patient-reported outcome measure (PROM) with persons living with dementia and care partners for the use of social robots in dementia care.
+This project aims to co-create a patient-reported outcome measure (PROM) with persons living with dementia and care partners for the use of social robots in dementia care

 Why is this research important?